ga-adi-gelato/Course-Materials/lessons/java-essentials/singleton-design-pattern/readme.md

 We've learned the basic syntax of Java and the mechanisms of inheritance, but now it's time to dive into *design patterns*, which are not a language-specific syntax, but instead a conceptual approach that developers can implement in any object-oriented language.

-The *Singleton* design pattern is useful when you are dealing with a class that includes a large amount of data that must be loaded into memory each time an instance of the class is created.
+The *singleton* design pattern is useful when you need to access an instance of a class from multiple scopes, or different sections of your app, but you want changes made in one scope to persist to the other scope.
+It is also useful when you are dealing with a class that includes a large amount of data that must be loaded into memory each time an instance of the class is created.
 What might happen to your phones memory and performance if you create many instances of such a class?
 Would it be beneficial to limit the number of instances?

 ## Introduction: Static vs Non-Static (10 mins)